Gary Linnen: Unlocking the Power of Peer Leaders

 What's been a book that you can always go to?
 Like, what's a regular read for you?

-Uh, I'm gonna draw a blank, but it's uh
+I'm going to draw a blank, but it's

 social bandwidth.
 Why am I drawing?

-It's this book that talks about everyone's social bandwidth and the fact that when you wake up, you start at 100 by the time you know you get out the door, you're probably at 70.
+It's this book that talks about everyone's social bandwidth and the fact that when you wake up, you start at 100.
+By the time you get out the door, you're probably at 70.

 I have to pick them up from school.
 I have to take them to school.